tawmae/tawmae.github.io/bsky.md

     ![Picture](assets/media/bsky_app_pw_2.png)

-4. Go into the `[Bluesky] 0 - Credentials` action and replace the information in the `Bsky Login Information` folder with yours.
+4. Go into the `[BLUESKY & SB] 0 - Credentials` action and replace the information in the `Bsky Login Information` folder with yours.
 If you created an App Password before, paste the app password in there. **Be careful to not accidentally show this info on stream.**

     ![Picture](assets/media/bsky_settings.png)